siddhant-joshi/insurance-coverage-chatbot/README.md

 # Insurance Policy Assistant

 An AI-powered chatbot that helps you understand UnitedHealthcare commercial medical policies.
-Built with Streamlit and powered by Google's Gemini 2.0 Flash, this application uses advanced RAG (Retrieval-Augmented Generation) technology to provide accurate answers based on actual policy documents.
+Built with Streamlit and powered by Google's Gemini 2.5 Flash Lite, this application uses advanced RAG (Retrieval-Augmented Generation) technology to provide accurate answers based on actual policy documents.

 ## What It Does